PBI Global Process

-Project-Based Inquiry (PBI) Global is a collaborative, inquiry-based instructional strategy that connects students internationally through interdisciplinary inquiry projects.
-These projects require students to ask compelling questions; gather and analyze sources; creatively synthesize claims and evidences; critically evaluate and revise; and share, publish and act.
+Project-Based Inquiry (PBI) Global is a collaborative, inquiry-based instructional process that connects students around the world through interdisciplinary inquiry projects that require students to ask compelling questions, gather & analyze sources, creatively synthesize claims & evidences, critically evaluate & revise, and share, publish & act.

 [Video]: Person Early College Innovation and Leadership Investigate Global Water and Sanitation with PBI Global

 Person Early College Innovation and Leadership students are learning how to ask compelling questions to solve real-world problems through a new partnership with Project-Based Inquiry (PBI) Global.

 Going Global With Project-Based Inquiry: Cosmopolitan Literacies in Practice